robst/file_db/README.md

+# read only

+This repository is archived and read only

 # FileDb

 FileDb is a small type of database.
 It stores all data for a model into CSV files and create accessor for you.